cloud-gov/caulking/README.md

 ```
 gitforce() {
     read -p "You are about to commit a potential secret.
-Are you sure? " -n 1 -r
+Are you sure (y/n)? " -n 1 -r
         echo    # (optional) move to a new line
     if [[ $REPLY =~ ^[Yy]$ ]]
     then
         git config --local hooks.gitleaks false
-        git commit -m "$@"
+        git commit -m "$@" || true
         git config --local hooks.gitleaks true
     fi
 }